 Public awareness about the nature, location, and cause of military training impacts helps to reinforce the need for, and importance of, regional efforts to maintain a compatible land use environment.
-In general, providing public outreach and awareness regarding these critical issues, should be increased throughout the region.
-Examples of actions that might be considered, in addition with other ongoing public awareness efforts, include developing a static signage program to notify the public of the presence of military training activity, such as noise, smoke, and dust.
+In general, providing public outreach and awareness regarding these critical issues should be increased throughout the region.
+Something that might be considered in addition to other ongoing public awareness efforts is developing a static signage program to notify the public of the presence of military training activity or its effects, such as noise, smoke, and dust for areas where it consistently occurs.

-It is important for Fort Gordon to educate the community regarding the purpose of operations and training at the installation, so they can better understand why it is necessary.
-Educating the community on changes in noise frequency and intensity, and awareness of training schedules and military operations, can go a long way in building better relationships with area residents.
-Resources to accomplish this should include the Fort Gordon Public Affairs Office, the Globe newspaper, local media, newsletters, text alerts, brochures, tours of the installation, and annual outreach and open house functions.
+It is important for Fort Gordon to educate the community regarding the purpose of operations and training at the installation, so citizens can better understand why it is necessary.
+Educating the community on changes in noise frequency and intensity, training schedules and military operations can go a long way in building better relationships with area residents.
+Resources to accomplish this should include the Fort Gordon Public Affairs Office, the Globe newspaper, local media, newsletters, text alerts, brochures, tours of the installation, and annual/biannual outreach and open house functions.
 Continuing efforts to provide alerts for controlled burns and training noise are also encouraged.